ronaldooeee/Impossible3/README.md

 # SeniorProject

-CMSI 401, taught by Prof. Johnson.
+CMSI 401 at Loyola Marymount University.
+Taught by Prof. Johnson.

-Impossible 3
+## Impossible 3

 A classic dungeon crawler with graphics powered by Unity 3D.